Braxton Berrios Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- The 259.6 yards per game the Buccaneers are conceding through the air makes them the NFL's 24th-ranked pass defense.

-- The Buccaneers' defense is 16th in the league, giving up 1.5 passing touchdowns per game.
+- The Buccaneers' defense is 16th in the NFL, allowing 1.5 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Jaguars, Berrios was targeted six times and recorded five catches for 37 yards.

-- During his last three games, Berrios has caught 12 passes on 17 targets for 115 yards, averaging 38.3 yards per game.
+- In his last three games, Berrios has caught 12 passes for 115 yards.
+He was targeted 17 times, and averaged 38.3 yards per game.

 Berrios' New York Teammates